 - Cochlear implants: Severe forms of otosclerosis can cause severe to profound sensorineural hearing loss.
 Sensorineural hearing loss occurs in the inner ear.
 Studies have shown that cochlear implantation in far-advanced otosclerosis cases provided good auditory results.
 Your ENT and hearing health provider will be able to explain which treatment option will be best for you.

 - Supplements: Sodium fluoride or bisphosphonate supplements have been reported to slow down the progression of otosclerosis; however, there is insufficient research to show that this definitely helps to limit the progression.

 The exact cause of otosclerosis is still unclear however, there are risk factors associated with this condition that one can be aware of.
 There are also many treatment options available, therefore an assessment with your hearing health provider will provide the clarity you need.
 Each option has its benefits as well as its limitations, therefore the more you are armed with information, the better your decision-making on treatment options.
 Depending on your condition, the severity, and your personal needs, an ENT and hearing health provider will advise you.

 You can determine if you’ll benefit from wearing hearing aids by taking Lexie’s free online hearing test.
-Should your results indicate that you can benefit from wearing hearing aids, Lexie may just be the solution your looking for.
-Lexie Lumen hearing aids are high-quality, FDA-registered hearing aids that are available at an affordable price.
-You can easily order your Lexies on the Lexie Hearing website and have them delivered right to your door.
-The set-up of your hearing aids is done right from your home through the Lexie app where you will take a hearing test and your hearing aids will be tuned according to the results of this test.
-Our hearing experts are available via voice or video call 6 days a week should you require any assistance.
+Should your results indicate that you can benefit from wearing hearing aids, Lexie may just be the solution you are looking for.
+Lexie OTC hearing aids are high-quality, FDA-cleared hearing aids that are available at an affordable price.
+You can easily order your Lexies on the Lexie Hearing website and have them delivered right to your door or visit your favorite pharmacy and big-box retailer to purchase in-store.
+The set-up of your hearing aids is done right from your home where you can customize your hearing aid experience to suit your particular needs.
+Our Lexie Experts® are available via voice or video call 7 days a week should you require any assistance.